 REMS is a drug safety programme mandated by the FDA to manage potential serious safety concerns associated with certain medications.

-Approvals for Camzyos
+Regulatory approvals for Camzyos

-Camzyos is the first and only FDA-approved cardiac myosin inhibitor that targets the underlying pathophysiology of obstructive HCM.
+Camzyos is the first and only FDA-approved cardiac myosin inhibitor that particularly targets the underlying pathophysiology of obstructive HCM.

 HCM is a chronic and progressive disease that causes abnormal cell structure and the thickening of the heart muscle, which results in reduced blood flow to body parts.
 It is characterised by excessive contraction of the heart muscle and reduced functioning of the left ventricle.